 How to find the cheapest train tickets to Blackpool

-Getting to Blackpool is easy when you travel by train.
-There are a number of ways in which you can find cheap train tickets to Blackpool to help you save money and explore the resort.
+There are a number of ways in which you can find cheap train tickets to Blackpool to help you save money and explore the delights of this seaside town.
 Whether you are getting a train to Blackpool for work or leisure, our journey planner can help you find the cheapest available tickets on the days you want to travel.

 The first way you can get your hands on cheaper train tickets to Blackpool is by using a national railcard.
-If you travel more than a few times a year, buying an eligible railcard can allow you to save up to 1/3 off the price of your train tickets*, meaning you can spend more on things to see and do.
-To see out the different types of railcards, eligibility requirements and to buy a card online, check out our railcards page.
+If you travel more than a few times a year, buying an eligible railcard can allow you to save up to 1/3 off the price of your train tickets*, meaning you can spend more on things to see and do once you've arrived in town.
+To see the different types of railcards, eligibility requirements and to buy one online, check out our railcards page.